espocrm/documentation/docs/user-guide/reports.md

 If the report is grouped by a link field then it's possible to add fields from the linked record w/o aggregate functions.
 The example is the report for Opportunities grouped by Campaign with Campaign.Budget column.

-It's possible to add **non-aggregated columns** (as of Advanced Pack v2.7.0).
+It's possible to add **non-aggregated columns**.
 In this case records will be displayed for each group.
 Note that if your report deals with a big number of records, it can run much slower.

 Non-grouping grid report with non-aggregated columns: